mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

             ```
             protected abstract void initChannel(C ch) throws Exception;
             ```
-        * provides an easy way to add multiple ChannelHandlers to a Channel- Pipeline
+        * provides an easy way to add multiple ChannelHandlers to a ChannelPipeline
-        * You simply provide your implementation of ChannelInitializer to the bootstrap, and once the Channel is registered with its EventLoop your version of init- Channel() is called
+        * You simply provide your implementation of ChannelInitializer to the bootstrap, and once the Channel is registered with its EventLoop your version of initChannel() is called
         * After the method returns, the ChannelInitializer instance removes itself from the ChannelPipeline
         ```
         final class ChannelInitializerImpl extends ChannelInitializer<Channel> {
             @Override